Azure/batch-shipyard/docs/11-batch-shipyard-configuration-credentials.md

       not specified) `resource_group` is the resource group containing the Batch account.
     * (required unless `aad` is specified) `account_key` is the shared key.
 This is required for non-AAD logins.
-This option takes precendence over the `aad` property if specified.
+You cannot specify both this option and `aad` at the same time.
     * (optional) `account_key_keyvault_secret_id` property can be used to reference an Azure KeyVault secret id.
 Batch Shipyard will contact the specified KeyVault and replace the `account_key` value as returned by